The Jungle Book Groove Party

-The Jungle Book Groove Party (The Jungle Book Rhythm N'Groove in North America) is a music rhythm video game developed by Ubi Soft Montreal and Ubi Soft Shanghai and published by Ubi Soft for Microsoft Windows, PlayStation, and PlayStation 2.
+The Jungle Book Groove Party (also known as The Jungle Book Rhythm n'Groove in North America) is a 2000 music rhythm video game developed by Ubi Soft Montreal and Ubi Soft Shanghai, and published by Ubi Soft for Microsoft Windows, PlayStation, and PlayStation 2.
 Featuring similar gameplay to the Dance Dance Revolution series, the game features characters and songs from Disney's film The Jungle Book (1967).
 The game was packaged with a dance pad.

 Gameplay

 The Jungle Book Groove Party loosely follows the story of The Jungle Book film, going through Mowgli's journey to the Man Village and the creatures he encounters along the way.
 The game is played in the style of Dance Dance Revolution with some differences, and can be played with either a standard controller or a dance pad.
 Arrows come down the top of the screen and the player must step on the corresponding arrow in time to the music.
 Missing arrows cause the fruit at the top of the screen to turn yellow and disappear, with the game ending if all pieces of fruit are lost.
 Power-ups can be activated by entering input commands in between arrows.
 These range from beneficial bonuses, such as point multipliers or automatically clearing arrows, to offensive items that hinder the opponent, such as blocking their view.
 The story mode takes Mowgli through nine levels, including two boss levels.
 The game also features a two-player mode allowing two players to battle against each other.